 Pay as you go with no up-front fees.
 There is no minimum fee.
-The prices below apply to both MySQL-compatible and PostgreSQL-compatible editions of Amazon Aurora, except where noted.
+The prices below apply to both the MySQL-compatible and the PostgreSQL-compatible editions of Amazon Aurora, except where noted.

 Select "MySQL-Compatible Edition" or "PostgreSQL-Compatible Edition" to view database instance pricing.